qingfengxia/Cfd/README.md

 2. OpenFOAM thermal solver is under development

 ### Platform support status
-#### Linux
+#### Linux:  Ubuntu LTS as the baseline

 ```
-Ubuntu 18.04 as a baseline implementation, but should works for other linux distribution.
+Ubuntu 18.04 as a baseline , but should works for other linux distribution.
 Ubuntu 20.04 is also tested working
 ```